loinesg/voxelized-shadows/README.md

 - Static Shadow Maps compressed using Voxelised Shadows
 - "Combined" shadowing mode mixing static and dynamic shadows
 - Extensive configuration of the above techniques from the user interface
+- A number of debugging modes to visualize the rendering techniques

 ## How To Run